Keiichi Tsuchiya: Racing career

 He went on to score a class win and an 8th place overall at the 1995 24 Hours of Le Mans in a Honda NSX.
-In 1999 of the same race, this time in a Toyota GT-One, during the last hour while co-driver Ukyo Katayama was building up pace to the leading BMW V12 LMR he was forced into the grass by a backmarker privateer's BMW LMP, blowing the tire out.
+In the same race in 1999, this time in a Toyota GT-One, during the last hour while co-driver Ukyo Katayama was building up pace to the leading BMW V12 LMR he was forced into the grass by a backmarker privateer's BMW LMR, blowing the tire out.
 They survived the ordeal and went on to score the fastest lap but were forced to settle for second.